Anu-cool-007/arbitrage-microservices/README.md

 ## Installation

-Clone the library. create python venv in each microservices
+Clone the repo. create python venv in each microservices

 - auth-service
 - arbitrage-service